icarusfactor/openstack-Installs/cloud-init/README.md

 OS        | OpenSUSE 15 or 42/43
 --------- | --------------------------------------
 URL       | https://download.opensuse.org/repositories/Cloud:/Images:/Leap_15.0/images/
-LOGIN     | Cloud-init does not exist on theses images.
+TESTED    | Cloud-init does not exist on theses images.
+LOGIN     | N/A